Keeping Your Cat Out Of Your Christmas Tree

 If all else fails, there is a rather creative solution to consider: turn a cat tree into a Christmas tree.

-If you don’t want to put in that much effort, just buy a Christmas tree cat tower.
+If you don’t want to put in that much effort, just buy a Christmas tree cat tower or this spectacular holiday cat tree.

 While a cat tower tree may not be what you typically think of when you think of the holidays, it meets your cat’s needs and your own needs to celebrate the season.
 Plus, once the holidays are over, your cats will have a nice cat tree to lounge on all year round.
 That sounds like a win for all involved.